madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-15-sarnak-alphazero-test.md

 > self-correcting guesses using statistical machine learning... will
 > recover few of the theorems of our theories.

-Rather disappointingly, Sarnak goes on to write:
+Rather disappointingly, he goes on to write:

 > If the postulate is wrong, the impact on mathematics would be
 > dramatic since we would be in the position of knowing that